camdowney/neutro/README.md

 ```

 ### Event listeners
 Event listeners may be added to elements by appending the target event name with a single underscore (_).
-Any standard events may be used; additionally, Render exposes two events for handling component lifecycle: 'mount' and 'unmount'.
+Any standard events may be used; additionally, Render exposes two events for handling component lifecycle: "mount" and "unmount".

 The below code alerts the browser when the component has mounted.